How to Start Seeds Successfully Indoors [audio]

-Welcome to the Granite State gardening podcast from UNH Cooperative Extension.
-On today's show, we're talking about starting seeds indoors. in the show notes, you'll find a link to our fact sheet on seed starting, as well as helpful resources on when to start your seeds, indoor lighting and more. eight episodes in we're having a blast putting this podcast together and want to hear from you with your feedback, topic suggestions and gardening questions.
-Our email is gsg dot firstname.lastname@example.org.
+Welcome to the Granite State Gardening podcast from UNH Cooperative Extension.
+On today's show, we're talking about starting seeds indoors.
+In the show notes, you'll find a link to our fact sheet on seed starting, as well as helpful resources on when to start your seeds, indoor lighting and more.
+Eight episodes in we're having a blast putting this podcast together and want to hear from you with your feedback, topic suggestions and gardening questions.
+Our email is firstname.lastname@example.org.
 We really appreciate the emails we've gotten so far.
 And hey, if you're not already connected with us on social media, we're on Facebook and Instagram.
-Just search for ask UNH extension.
+Just search for Ask UNH Extension.
 Now let's get started with seed starting.

 Emma E 2:05

-Well, a seed is is basically a shell or husk that's holding an an embryo on the inside.
-And in order for a seed to germinate, you need to have some specific conditions, you need to have moisture in you need to have light, and you need to have oxygen.
-And if you don't have those things, then the seeds not going to germinate.
-When we're talking about germinating seeds at home, we are providing that at least the moisture, at least moisture and oxygen in our seed starting mix that we're using.
+Well, a seed is is basically a shell or husk that's holding an embryo on the inside.
+And in order for a seed to germinate, you need to have some specific conditions.
+You need to have moisture, you need to have light, and you need to have oxygen.
+If you don't have those things, then the seeds are not going to germinate.
+When we're talking about germinating seeds at home, we are providing at least moisture and oxygen in our seed starting mix that we're using.
 So that's that potting media that we've chosen to start our seeds in.
-And then light that's either going to be coming from a really bright window, or ideally actually from some sort of some sort of supplemental lighting system that you have inside your home.
+And then light that's either going to be coming from a really bright window, or ideally actually from some sort of supplemental lighting system that you have inside your home.

 Nate Bernitz 2:59